tiann/KernelSU/website/docs/guide/app-profile.md

 If the configuration of the Root Profile is not set properly, an escalation scenario may occur: the restrictions imposed by the Root Profile can unintentionally fail.

-For example, if you grant root permission to an ADB shell user (which is a common case), and then you grant root permission to a regular application but configure its root profile with UID 2000 (which is the UID of the ADB shell user), the application can obtain full root access by executing the `su` command twice:
+For example, if you grant root permission to an ADB shell user (which is a common case), and then you grant root permission to a regular app but configure its root profile with UID 2000 (which is the UID of the ADB shell user), the app can obtain full root access by executing the `su` command twice:

-1. The first `su` execution is subject to the enforcement of the App Profile and will switch to UID `2000` (adb shell) instead of `0` (root).
+1. The first `su` execution is subject to the enforcement of the App Profile and will switch to UID `2000` (ADB shell) instead of `0` (root).
-2. The second `su` execution, since the UID is `2000`, and you have granted root access to the UID `2000` (adb shell) in the configuration, the application will gain full root privileges.
+2. The second `su` execution, since the UID is `2000`, and you have granted root access to the UID `2000` (ADB shell) in the configuration, the app will gain full root privileges.

 :::warning Note
 This behavior is entirely expected and not a bug.
 Therefore, we recommend the following: